jaschmidt22/readme-generator/readme-notes.md

 ## Description

 I was given the task of creating a command-line application that dynamically generates a professional README.md file from a user's input.
-It is important to have a README for applications that explain what the app is for, how to use the app, and how to install it.
+It is important to have a README for applications that explains what the app is for, how to use the app, and how to install it.
 Also, a README file informs users how to report issues and how to make contributions.
-During the building process of this application, I learned how to us inquirer, json packages and node modules to quickly and easily generate a README file by using a command-line interface.
+During the building process of this application, I learned how to use inquirer, json packages and node modules to quickly and easily generate a README file by using the command-line interface.

 ## Usage